coraning/observatory-upload/README.md

 together.
 We use SequenceFiles as an archive format to store multiple files into a single file.
 You may for example choose to store all data from a certain week into the same SequenceFile.

+If you want to do test uploads please use `"msmntCampaign":"testing"` in the metadata.

 ### Metadata

 If you upload a raw data file you have to provide metadata.
 This metadata has to be a JSON file.